1. What is authorization?

 The authorization process involves an application evaluation process and the remittance of fees and bonding.
 Please read the General Institutional Procedures for Initial Authorization or General Institutional Procedures for Renewal of Authorization for a more detailed outline regarding the process and its components.

 7. Is there a program evaluation process?

-It is possible that the program offerings for which you are applying will be subject to an evaluation process conducted by an empaneled third-party evaluator.
-Your institution’s assigned Regulatory Specialist will instruct and guide you through the process, if applicable.
+Yes, all program offerings will be subject to an evaluation process.
+Your institution's assigned Regulatory Specialist will guide you through the process.

 8. What is the process for adding or modifying a program?